takumak/barbara_rs/README.md

-# mps2-an521 'Hello world' DEMO in Rust
+# Cortex-M 'Hello world' demo in Rust

 ## How to run